 TL:DR: Use belts for rough cutting wood or MDF

-Use leadscrews/ballscrews for metal or when accuracy / higher forces are required.
+Use leadscrews/ballscrews to cut metal or when very high accuracy is required.

 For belts, calculate size based on run length and stretch.
 Don't be stingy.

 For screws, preload all drive side bearings and be careful to consider screw critical velocity.

 Leadscrews are simple and robust, easy to design anti-backlash nut blocks, but have higher friction.